The Nature of Post-Starburst Galaxies: Real Deal or Masquerading Impostors?: Discussion

 \section{Discussion}

-We have found that a large fraction of photometrically-selected PSBs in \firebox are still actively forming stars.
+We have found that a large fraction of photometrically-PSBs selected in \firebox are still actively forming stars.
 Therefore, in this section, we will adopt a Bayesian framework to to investigate the implications of high impostor fractions.
 In particular, we estimate the fraction of impostors among selected PSBs and the importance of black hole feedback in originating true PSBs in the Universe.
 To do so, we will use results from both \firebox and observations.
 We use \firebox to estimate the fraction of selected PSBs among star-forming galaxies and that of galaxies that are (temporarily) quenched due to stellar feedback (alone).
 From observations, we primarily consider the fraction of selected PSBs and quenched galaxies.

-Let us assume that the entire galaxy population is made up of three disjoint, exhaustive classes of galaxies: star-forming galaxies (SF), \true post-starburst galaxies (here labelled as ‘green-valley' galaxies; GV), and (long-term) quiescent galaxies (Q).
+Let us assume that the entire galaxy population is made up of three disjoint, exhaustive classes of galaxies: star-forming galaxies (SF), true post-starburst galaxies\footnote{In this framework, the population of \textit{true} PSBs (here labelled GV) would not include the impostor PSBs that we observe in \firebox, that are instead contributing to the population of star-forming galaxies (here labelled SF).} (here labelled as ‘green-valley' galaxies; GV), and (long-term) quiescent galaxies (Q).
 These sub-populations represent a fraction $\mathcal{P}\left(\text{SF}\right)$, $\mathcal{P}\left(\text{GV}\right)$, and $\mathcal{P}\left(\text{Q}\right)$ of the entire population, respectively.
 Furthermore, let us consider a sub-population of PSBs that are selected among GV and SF galaxies, make up a fraction $\mathcal{P}\left(\text{PSB}\right)$ of all galaxies.
-Throughout this discussion, we will assume that \true PSBs are always observationally identified as PSBs, i.e. $\mathcal{P}\left(\text{PSB}\lvert\text{GV}\right) = 1$.

-In general, \firebox under-predicts the fraction of quiescent galaxies, likely due to the lack of feedback from active galactic nuclei (AGN) and black hole physics in general \citep[see][]{Feldmann2023}.
+In general, \firebox under-predicts the fraction of quiescent galaxies, likely due to the lack of feedback from active galactic nuclei (AGN) and black hole physics \citep[see][]{Feldmann2023}.
 Nonetheless, \firebox yields realistic star-forming galaxies, reproducing key properties and scaling relations (e.g., the star-forming main sequence and gas sequence), despite not being calibrated to do so.
-Despite possibly under-predicting the fraction of PSBs that contribute to the GV population (i.e. the fraction of \true PSBs), we can use \firebox to estimate of the fractional contribution of PSBs to the SF population, $\mathcal{P}\left(\text{PSB}\lvert\text{SF}\right)$.
+Therefore, the simulation possibly under-predicts the fraction of PSBs that contribute to the GV population, but we rely on it it to estimate of the fractional contribution of PSBs to the SF population, $\mathcal{P}\left(\text{PSB}\lvert\text{SF}\right)$.